When on the road here are some things I might need or prefer:

 As far as the meetings, I strive to accommodate what you want.
 I believe the pastor knows best what his people most need.
 If you have any requests, feel free to tell me how many meetings you want, or what subjects you’d like covered, and I will oblige as best I can.
 I always have a game plan ready, but I’m willing to alter it if necessary.

 In the interest of full disclosure, because it is important to some, I am compelled to acknowledge that I have been divorced.
 I have never been deceptive or secretive about it (It’s here on my website for the whole world to see.
 I’ve included it in my newsletters).
 It really should be immaterial since I’m not asking to be a bishop or deacon in anybody’s church.

 I certainly don’t recommend divorce and I can guarantee I hate it more than you do.
 I have to live with the repercussions of it every single day.

 My ex suffered from severe depression brought on largely from not being able to bear children.
 After her final miscarriage (of at least six) she had to have a hysterectomy.
 She found a child she was enamored with and ran off with his father, trying to fill that hole in her life.
 Knowing that if she thought about it, she’d be convicted to return, she divorced me and married him (illegally by WI statute) ASAP to burn all bridges as fast as possible.

 Now over 20 years later, she has gotten her depression under better control.
-She is married to another guy (the one she left me for was physically abusive) and they are serving the Lord faithfully in Alabama.
+She is now married to another godly man (the one she left me for, Richard, was physically abusive to her, but Sam is a really good guy) and they are serving the Lord faithfully in Alabama.
 I have even spoken at the church they attend.

 Read the details at: http://genesisevidence.org/home/about-teno/my-familys-salvation/divorce-disclaimer/